Father Thomas Rainforth

 Summary of Abuse Allegation against Father Thomas Rainforth:

-In July 2002, an adult man accused Father Thomas Rainforth of molestation.
-Father Rainforth was accused of fondling the adolescent boy on one occasion in a bed at the priest’s lake house in Sussex County, in 1975.
-Rainforth denied the allegations, and was placed on administrative leave pending investigation.
+In July 2002, an adult man accused Fr.
+Thomas Rainforth of molestation.
+Rainforth was accused of fondling the adolescent boy on one occasion in a bed at the priest’s lake house in Sussex County, in 1975.
+Rainforth denied the allegations and was placed on administrative leave pending an investigation.
+The alleged incident would have occurred while Rainforth was serving as a priest at St. Philip the Apostle Church in Clifton, where he worked from 1973 to 1976.
+Rainforth worked during this time under Rev. James Hanley, another priest accused of multiple incidents of child sexual abuse.

 In December 2019, one new accuser filed a lawsuit under New Jersey’s new Victim’s Rights Bill alleging that Rainforth sexually abused him as a minor.
-According to court papers, he claimed he was abused by Rainforth and two other priests starting in 1974 when he was between 11 and 13 years old, and attended St. Joseph’s parish.
+According to media reports, he claimed he was abused by Rainforth and two other priests starting in 1974 when he was between 11 and 13 years old, and attended St. Joseph’s parish in Mendham, New Jersey.

-Rainforth is now deceased.
+Rainforth died in 2019.
 His name was not included on the Diocese of Paterson’s February 2019 list of credibly accused priests.